A New School for Your Child: Here’s What You Should Know

 - Senior-year transfers: If your student changes school during their senior year, the two school districts will work together to get a diploma from the former school to ensure on-time graduation.

-- Special education: If the Individuals with Disabilities Education Act covers your child, they have the right to the same services provided by their former school.
+- Special education: If the Individuals with Disabilities Education Act covers your child, they have the right to comparable services provided by their most current Individualized Education Program, or IEP.

 - Timeline: Alert your new school and your medical provider at least 30 days ahead of your move.
 Request a copy of their complete educational and medical records and submit it to the new school as soon as possible.

-- Reevaluation: The new school system may reevaluate your child’s eligibility for special education services to determine a new Individualized Education Program, or IEP.
+- Reevaluation: The new school system may reevaluate your child’s eligibility for special education services to determine a new IEP.

 - The Education Directory for Children With Special Needs: The directory provides the information you need to make informed decisions about education and early intervention services.